 1. Use cash back to offset travel costs

 “General cash-back credit cards offer consumers great rewards on everyday spending, which can be redeemed for cash to cover travel expenses like hotels or flights,” Jason Gaughan, card products executive with Bank of America, said.

-He points to his own bank's Bank of America Cash Rewards card.
-This card offers 3 percent cash back on gas, 2 percent on groceries and wholesale club purchases and 1 percent back on all other purchases.
+He points to his own bank’s Bank of America Cash Rewards card.
+This card offers 3 percent cash back on gas (unless you opt in to another category to earn the 3 percent bonus rate), 2 percent on groceries and wholesale club purchases (with a $2,500 quarterly limit on combined purchases in the 2 and 3 percent categories) and 1 percent back on all other purchases.

 Natasha Rachel Smith, personal finance expert at TopCashback.com, said cash back cards can be valuable if you use them for the everyday purchases you might make when traveling, from buying a gallon of milk at the supermarket next to your hotel to charging an expensive meal on the last night of your trip.

 It’s important, though, to use these cards at the right vendors.
 A few cash back cards offer rotating categories in which you get a greater return on specific purchases.

 - For example, Discover is offering 5 percent cash backon restaurant purchases from July through September.

 - Chase Freedom is offering 5 percent cash backin gas station, Lyft and Walgreens purchases during the same quarter.

 - In both cases, you’ll need to opt in or sign up for each quarter’s rotating category, and the extra bonuses are earned on up to $1,500 purchases combined.